IHTSDO/snomed-database-loader/README.md

 SNOMED CT DATABASE
 ===============
-MYSQL SQL Scripts to create and populate a MYSQL database with a SNOMED CT terminology releases
+MYSQL SQL Scripts to create and populate a MYSQL database with a SNOMED CT terminology release

 Minimum Specification